Integrating BMC Helix Business Workflows with other applications

 As a case business analyst, before integrating your BMC Helix Business Workflows application with any other external application, ensure that the following pre-requisite tasks are complete:

 - You create a site in BMC Helix Integration Service to install and configure sites to run on-premises connectors.
-For more information, see .
+For more information, see Installing and configuring sites to run on-premises connectors .

 - You have created a connector account for the source and the target application.
-For more information, see .
+For more information, see Adding accounts .

 - You have correct roles and permissions to access BMC Helix Business Workflows and to control actions that can be performed on cases.
 For more information, see Setting up roles and permissions.